 The practice had a whistleblowing policy which staff were aware of.
 Staff told us that they felt confident that they could raise concerns about colleagues without fear of recriminations.

 Staff had fire safety training and the practice undertook annual fire risk assessments.
-The last fire drill took place in September 2015 The fire extinguishers were checked annually and the fire alarms and emergency lighting were tested weekly.
+The partner told us that hey undertook fire drill on average four times a year.
+We saw the fire extinguishers were checked annually.

 Medical emergencies